DanTySmall/Programs/README.md

 # Programs
-//These are all bite sized programs that I want to show to the world.
+These are all bite sized programs that I want to show to the world.